"They'll crash into the dunes one day."

-On a deserted stretch of beach, a middle-aged couple relaxes after a picnic lunch and converses idly about home, family, and their life together.
+On a deserted stretch of beach, a middle-aged couple relaxes after a picnic and converses idly about home, family, and their life together.
 She sketches; he naps.
-Then, suddenly, they are joined by two sea creatures, a pair of lizards from the depths of the ocean, with whom they engage in a fascinating dialogue.
+Suddenly, they are joined by two sea creatures, a pair of lizards from the depths of the ocean, with whom they engage in a fascinating dialogue.

-The second production from The Florence Company is a hilarious but bittersweet comedy about relationships, aging and what it means to be human from Edward Albee (Who is Afraid of Virginia Woolf).
-The play was performed at The Garage Theatre in Norwich from the 25th of January to the 26th of January.
+The second production from The Florence Theatre Company is a hilarious but bittersweet comedy about relationships, aging, and what it means to be human from Edward Albee (Who is Afraid of Virginia Woolf).
+The play was performed at The Garage in Norwich on the 25th and 26th of January.

 Charlie - Sam Briggs

 Movement Directors - Calhan Mundy and Jordan Wilkes